PPC Campaign Management: The Definitive Guide

 • Make your ads responsive

-• Add your brand logo in the ad
+• Add your brand logo to the ad

 • Make sure your ad copy aligns with what is on your landing page